 In 2014, the Presidio Tunnel Tops Project was kicked off with the “imagine” phase, a community conversation that brought to light the public’s ideas and dreams for the site.
 The

 project partners also conducted a global search for a lead designer to harness the potential of the tunnel tops site, and awarded the commission to James Corner Field Operations, best known for New York City's High Line.

 In 2015, the public began shaping how the Presidio Tunnel Tops will look and what people can do there.
 More than 10,000 people attended

 shared comments and ideas, visited the website, and dropped into the

 Project Lab.
-The design process will conclude in 2017, followed by a two year construction period.
+The design process will conclude in 2017, followed by a construction period.
 The opening day celebration is expected in 2019.